boisgera/leap/Don't panic!.md

 👋
 ```

-It also provides an exit code of `1` that signals an error
+and also provide an exit code of `1` that signals an error
 (`0` indicates success).

 ```bash